Earl Woods: Teaching golf to his son

 Woods retired from his second career working at McDonnell Douglas in Huntington Beach, California in 1988.
 He traveled to Tiger's events as often as possible for the rest of his life.
 Woods hired Connecticut attorney John Merchant in 1996 to help facilitate the path for Tiger to turn professional, and to secure lucrative sponsorship agreements when he did so.
 Merchant had been the first African American member of the United States Golf Association's Executive Committee.
 Tiger signed deals with Nike, Titleist, and the International Management Group, which made him a multi-millionaire as soon as he declared professional status in late August 1996.
 Tiger's deals broke by a wide margin all records for sponsorship money in golf.
 Soon after Tiger turned professional, Merchant was fired by Earl Woods.

 Illnesses and death

 Woods was diagnosed with prostate cancer in 1998.
-He died from a heart attack at his home in Cypress, California in 2006 at the age of 74.
-He was buried at Sunset Cemetery in Manhattan, Kansas.
+He died on May 3, 2006, from a heart attack at his home in Cypress, California at age 74.
+Woods was buried at Sunset Cemetery in Manhattan, Kansas.

 The Earl Woods National Youth Golf Academy at Colbert Hills Golf Course in Manhattan, Kansas is named in his honor.
 It was host to the first First Tee National Academy in 2000.